Eniale00elaine/Yunqing-Li-yuli0714-Individual/README.md

 #### *Broadway Boogie Woogie & Composition with Red, Blue and Yellow*

 Our primary inspiration is this abstract painting by Piet Mondrian.
-The varied lengths of bands and diverse rectangles that compose the artwork inspired our use of array management to construct the foundational animation effect.
-We also draw from Mondrian’s Composition with Red, Blue and Yellow, whose clear geometric structure and balanced placement of primary colours informed our grid organisation and overall compositional logic.
+The varied lengths of bands and diverse rectangles that compose the artwork inspired our use of array management to construct the foundational animation effect (Museum of Modern Art, n.d.).
+We also draw from Mondrian’s Composition with Red, Blue and Yellow, whose clear geometric structure and balanced placement of primary colours informed our grid organisation and overall compositional logic (Tate, n.d.)

 #### *Cat Distribution System*